ebhoward/QgisIMPTools/README.md

 ### Installation
 1. In Github, click on the green Code button and then Download ZIP.
 Unzip (extract the files) after downloading.

-2. Copy *all the files only* in the unzipped **scripts** folder to the QGIS Processing Scripts folder.
-You can check the location of the QGIS Scripts folder as follows:
+2. In the samples folder, double-click Tutorial to start QGIS.

+3. Check the location of your QGIS Processing Scripts folder as follows:

     QGIS >Setings >Options >Processing >Scripts

     If the folder does not exist, create it by typing in your desired folder.

-3. Copy the samples folder and its qsettings sub-folder to a working folder.
-You can open the Tutorial.qgz project in QGIS.

-4. Alternatively, you may prefer to create and save a new QGIS Project.
-In this case, copy the files in the sample folder and the qsettings sub-folder and all its files into the folder which has your newly created qgz QGIS project file.
+4. Copy *all the files only* in the unzipped **scripts** folder to the QGIS Processing Scripts folder.

+5. If you wish to use the IMP Tools on your own data instead of the sample data with Tutorial.qgz, do the following:

-    - Set the project CRS:
+    - Set the project CRS for your QGIS project:
     QGIS >Project >Properties >CRS>

     - Optional: click on the + button at the bottom right and add a new variable project_font_size.
 Type in your desired size - for example, 8, or 14 et cetera.

 ### Using the IMP Tools
-1. The IMP Tools are available from:
+1. The IMP Tools are now available from the QGIS Processing Toolbox panel:
     QGIS > Processing >Toolbox >Scripts

 2. Simple documentation is available by clicking the Wiki button in Github.